Lawn Treatment Service Cost

 Pesticides and PPPs often contain hazardous chemicals which must be stored and applied properly in order to sustain the safety of others.
 Professionals using certain pesticides must have a qualification in their usage and evidence of appropriate training.

-Anyone using pesticides will also have responsibility to take precautions in accordance with the Code of Practice for Using Plant Protection Products.
+Anyone using pesticides will also have a responsibility to take precautions in accordance with HSE guidelines.

 It is recommended to use organic pesticides over chemical ones, which are far more environmentally friendly and pose less risk to the user.